Winter Stories (film)

-Winter Stories (Histoires d'hiver) is a Canadian sports drama film, released in 1999.
+Winter Stories (Histoires d'hiver) is a 1999 Canadian sports drama film.
 Directed by François Bouvier and written by Bouvier and Marc Robitaille as an adaptation of Robitaille's book Des histoires d'hiver, avec des rues, des écoles et du hockey, the film centres on a young boy's obsession with ice hockey in the 1960s.

 The film stars Joël Drapeau-Dalpé as Martin Roy, a boy on the cusp of his teenage years and in his final year of junior high school in 1966.
 A passionate fan of hockey, particularly of the Montreal Canadiens, he idolizes Henri Richard.
 However, over the course of the winter he begins to learn that there are many more things in the world to discover, including pot, philosophy and pretty girls.

 The film's cast also includes Luc Guérin as Martin's father, Denis Bouchard as his uncle Maurice, Suzanne Champagne as his homeroom teacher Mme Chouinard, and Alex Ivanovici as his English teacher.